Whatnoww/Configurable-Soundboard/README.md

 ### Will this come out for iOS?

 I can't test iOS devices so unless someone is willing to help me out here it won't be posible.

+### I want to request features or sound effects.
+Can I do that?

+Yes!
+It's just a matter of whether I'll have time to do it or not.
+I'm more likely to accept sound effect requests based on videos, since I usually try to update the app with a video per day.
+You can send me requests by emailing me at:
+###### whatnoww2@gmail.com